NicolasHaeffner/plugin.audio.connectcontrol/README.md

 2. Chose a Application Name and a Application Description (can be something random)
 3. The redirect URI depends, on whether you have a webbrowser installed on your system or not.
   * if you have a webbrowser installed, fill `http://localhost:12345/`.
   * if no webbrowser installed you have to use the (local) IP of your Kodi device instead of localhost.
+So `http://IP.OF.KODI:12345/`
 4. Note down Client ID and Client Secret, you will need them later

 ### First Start